quodlibet/quodlibet/quodlibet/docs/guide/browse/soundcloud.rst

 Overview
 --------

-This browser lets you interact with `Soundcloud
-<http://soundcloud.com>`_ and play tracks from the millions on offer.
+This browser lets you interact with `Soundcloud <http://soundcloud.com>`_ and play tracks from the millions on offer.
-Where possible it aims to keep the look and feel as familiar and integrated to the Quod Libet esperience as possible.
+Where possible it aims to keep the look and feel as familiar and integrated to the Quod Libet experience as possible.

 .. image:: ../../images/soundcloud-browser.png